borinquenkid/spring-boot-angular-14-crud-example/README.md

-# This fork is to show how much FS Programming I can do
+# This fork is to show how much FS Programming I can do With minimal knowledge of Angular
-# With minimal knowledge of Angular
+> Java units tests are working
-# Java units tests are working
+> JS are not, but most are
-# JS are not, but most are
+> To see updates of Employees, must return to list view

 # Spring Boot + Angular 14 CRUD example